 - Museum District — Though you need a car for most things in Houston, you won’t need a car to explore the museum district.
 Museum fans can walk to different sections and visit up to 19 museums within a 12 block radius.
 Plus, every Thursday most offer free admission!

 - Theater District — This section of downtown has seen a lot of revitalization over the last decade, providing many residents with access to incredible shows in the handful of venues located here.

 - The Galleria — Didn’t think a mall could be an attraction?
 The Galleria in Houston welcomes over 30 million visitors each year!
-With over 400 stores and restaurants, there’s plenty to keep you occupied for hours, including some high-end and high-fashion shops you won’t find in every city.
+With over 400 stores and restaurants, there’s plenty to keep you occupied for hours, including an indoor ice skating rink.

 - Underground Tunnel Tour — Houston lacks a large scale subway system, but it is home to the most extensive collection of pedestrian tunnels in the world.
 Take a tour and learn how these tunnels came to be.